Halte fluviale

 Not to be missed

-- The banks of the Oust: quiet spots for fishing and nature observation.
+- Banks of the Oust: good spots for hiking and birdwatching.